Cheptoo-dev/CoralNotify/README.md

 Best Use of Crossmint → Blockchain-based proof of notifications

 💡 Example Use Cases

-🏦 Fintech: Loan repayment reminders
+🏦 Fintech → Loan repayment reminders

-🏥 Healthcare: Appointment confirmations
+🏥 Healthcare → Appointment confirmations

-🎓 EdTech: Class schedule updates in local languages
+🎓 EdTech → Class schedule updates in local languages

-🚚 Logistics: Delivery notifications with verifiable proof
+🚚 Logistics → Delivery notifications with verifiable proof

 👩‍💻 Authors
 Built with ❤️ by Cheptoo Faith (Techmuse) for the Build Agentic Software with Coral Hackathon.